-The exposure draft does not envisage compensation for assistance provided under TARs.
+The draft Bill does not envisage compensation for assistance provided under TARs.
 The lack of such compensation creates a clear disincentive for DCPs to provide such voluntary help and stands in stark opposition to the further development of a cooperative cybersecurity framework within which Government and Industry can engage in a dynamic and purpose-oriented manner.
-The Associations request the inclusion of compensation on the same
+The Associations request the inclusion of compensation on the same (revised) terms (also refer to our comments in Sections 2.5 and 2.16 of this submission) as for TANs and TCNs.
+DCPs ought not to be required to enter contractual negotiations for the recovery of costs if they are willing to assist agencies.